linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 C (\$ 4 0.
 7 5) = C (\$ 4 0) + 0.
 7 5 \times \Delta_ {\text {a v e r a g e}} \tag {1}
 $$

-When we average the deltas at  $40 and$ 40.75, we have to compute deltas at two different stock prices.
-A different approach is to approximate the average delta by using only the delta evaluated at  $40 together with gamma.
-Since gamma measures the change in delta, we can approximate the delta at$ 40.75 by adding  $0.75 \times \Gamma$  to  $\Delta_{40}$ :
+When we average the deltas at  \$40 and\$ 40.75, we have to compute deltas at two different stock prices.
+A different approach is to approximate the average delta by using only the delta evaluated at  \$40 together with gamma.
+Since gamma measures the change in delta, we can approximate the delta at\$ 40.75 by adding  $0.75 \times \Gamma$  to  $\Delta_{40}$ :

 $$
 \Delta_ {4 0.
 7 5} = \Delta_ {4 0} + 0.
 7 5 \times \Gamma